jhairssteven/mini-bream/src/autonomous_catamaran_ws/src/mission_planner/README.md

 - The files on the `converters` folder are scripts used to convert from (x,y)-defined trajectories, to a GPS trajectory (and viceversa)

+## Using as an API
-- If you want to test the `radomGoal.py` follow all steps on the [Running a sample mission](../README.md#running-a-sample-mission) section.
+- If you want to send waypoints with code to interface with other systems, see the structure of the `radomGoal.py` for sample usage.
+It generates a random waypoint and triggers the action server to follow it.
+To run, follow all steps on the [Running a sample mission](../README.md#running-a-sample-mission) section.
 After that, run the script with

 ```shell
 cd /workspace/autonomous_catamaran_ws/src/mission_planner/src